mokolodi1/myvisaangel/README.md

 Work in progress!

 1. Create a new EC2 box.
+(Ubuntu Server 16.04 LTS)
 2. Add the IP to the DNS on [hover.com](https://hover.com).
 3. Add port 80 (HTTP) to the inbound rules for the security group.
 4. Connect: `ssh -i myvisaangel.pem ubuntu@b1.myvisaangel.com`